 2. Estate agent’s fee for buying a house in Germany

-If there is an estate agent (Immobilienmakler) involved, you will have to pay the estate agent’s fee.
-The cost can range from 1.5 to 7%, depending on how the commission is split between the buyer and the seller.
+If there is an estate agent (Immobilienmakler) involved, you may have to pay part of the estate agent’s fee.
+The cost can be up to 7%, depending on how the commission is split between the buyer and the seller.
 In many cases, the costs are split 50:50 between the buyer and the seller.
 In some cases, the seller is paying the full costs if he hires the estate agent.

-Once you agree on the property to buy, your agent will arrange a notary contract between you and the seller.
-You will have to pay the agent’s fee after the contract has been completed.
+Once you agree on the property to buy, the agent will arrange a notary contract between you and the seller.
+You may have to pay the agent’s fee after the contract has been completed.